etycomputer/express-js-api-backend/README.md

 The following input materials are given to help with this project:
 #### [openapi.yaml](./openapi.yaml)
 This is a very basic version of the openapi.yaml file that contains all the different endpoint paths and components needed for this project.
 You can use this file in conjunction with the openapi code generator to generate the initial code needed to implement this Express JS API backend.
+One of the OpenAPI tools available is the [openapi-generator-cli](https://github.com/OpenAPITools/openapi-generator-cli) that can be used to generate the code needed to generate ExpressJS code.
+`npm install @openapitools/openapi-generator-cli`
+`npx openapi-generator-cli generate -i openapi.yaml -g nodejs-express-server -o my-api` `cd my-api`
+`npm install`

 ## Objectives
 The objectives of this project are as follows:
 1. Develop an API using Express JS and TypeScript that adheres to the OpenAPI standard.